citoverse/Amesoeder-et-al-2023/README.md

 training and 1,000 for evaluation (RMSE)).
 Each step (number of nodes) were replicated 20 times.

+Runtime analysis: Models were fit ‘cito’ version 1.1 (no runtime difference to version 1.0.2)

+SDM: Models were fit with ‘cito’ version 1.0.2

 To run the benchmarking:

 Results:

 <figure>
 <img src="figures/fig-Fig_1-1.png" id="fig-Fig_1"
-alt="Figure  1: Comparison of different deep learning packages (brulee, h2o, neuralnet, and cito (CPU and GPU)) on different network sizes on an Intel Xeon 6128 and a Nvidia RTX 2080ti.
+alt="Figure  1: Comparison of different deep learning packages (brulee, h2o, neuralnet, and cito (CPU and GPU)) on different network sizes on an Intel Xeon Gold 6246R and a Nvidia RTX A5000.
 The networks consist of five equally sized layers (50 to 1000 nodes with a step size of 50) and are trained on a simulated data set with 1000 observations.
 Panel (A) shows the runtime of the different packages and panel (B) shows the average root mean square error (RMSE) of the models on a holdout of size 1000 observations (RMSE was averaged over different network sizes).
 Each network was trained 20 times (the dataset was resampled each time)." />
 <figcaption aria-hidden="true"><strong>Figure </strong> 1: Comparison of
-different deep learning packages (brulee, h2o, neuralnet, and cito (CPU and GPU)) on different network sizes on an Intel Xeon 6128 and a Nvidia RTX 2080ti.
+different deep learning packages (brulee, h2o, neuralnet, and cito (CPU and GPU)) on different network sizes on an Intel Xeon Gold 6246R and a Nvidia RTX A5000.
 The networks consist of five equally sized layers (50 to 1000 nodes with a step size of 50) and are trained on a simulated data set with 1000 observations.
 Panel (A) shows the runtime of the different packages and panel (B) shows the average root mean square error (RMSE) of the models on a holdout of size 1000 observations (RMSE was averaged over different network sizes).
 Each network was trained 20 times (the dataset was resampled each time).</figcaption>
 </figure>

+    Warning: Removed 366 rows containing non-finite values (`stat_boxplot()`).

 ### Predictions and xAI